 Are cats nocturnal?

-Despite what you may have heard, cats are actually not nocturnal—cats are crepuscular.
+One question you may have: are cats nocturnal?
+Despite what you may have heard, cats are not nocturnal—they’re crepuscular!
 Unlike nocturnal animals, which are active at night, crepuscular animals are active at dusk and dawn.
-“Cats tend to exert a whole lot of energy during these hours,” Ziskin says.
-When they sleep, they’re “recharging” to enable them to be active during the dusk and dawn hours.”
+“Cats tend to exert a whole lot of energy during these hours,” explains Ziskin.
+“When they sleep, they’re ‘recharging’ so they can be more active during the dusk and dawn hours.”

 Why those hours?
 It again goes back to their history as hunters.
 The cats of old would hunt during the early morning and twilight hours and then sleep during the main daytime and nighttime hours when their natural predators were on the prowl.
 This is one of the reasons that cats often like to sleep tucked away somewhere, like next to their owners or curled up in a box—it’s part of their instinctual and evolutionary desire to stay safe.